slott56/navtools/docs/_build/html/_sources/planning.rst.txt

 The `Input Parsing`_ group is the functions and a namedtuple that acquire input from the GPX or CSV file.

-The `Application Processing`_ functions and namedtuples compute range and true bearing, magnetic bearing, total distance run, elapsed time in minutes and hours.
+The functions and namedtuples
+support computations of range and true bearing, magnetic bearing, total distance run, elapsed time in minutes and hours.

-Finally, the `Command-Line Interface`_ components are used to build a proper command-line application.
+Finally, the :ref:`planning-cli` components are used to build a proper command-line application.

 Input Parsing